AdelRedaa97/react-native-select-dropdown/README.md

 ### defaultValueByIndex

 default selected item index.
-If multipleSelect is true then pass the array of default indices (check Demo2).
+If multipleSelect is true then pass the array of default indices.

 | Type             | Required |
 | ---------------- | -------- |